okansungur/AI/Diabetes/README.md

 3- *Semi-Supervised Learning*: (Speech Recognition) Input data is a mixture of labeled and unlabeled examples. ex: a photo archive where only some of the images are labeled, (e.g. dog, cat, person) and the majority are unlabeled.

 4- *Reinforcement Learning*: A goal-oriented learning based on interaction with environment.
-Autonomous cars.Robotics, Games, Mouse Neurons learn to play Pong doom, incubator.
+Self-driving cars, Robotics, Games,Healtcare, Mouse Neurons learn to play Pong doom, incubator.

   ###### Supervised Machine Learning
 - Regression: Linear Regression, Logistic Regression
 - Instance-based Algorithms: k-Nearest Neighbor (KNN)
 - Decision Tree Algorithms: CART